jessehattabaugh/bondo/README.md

 ## Todo

-- See if to nesting these things works
+- Test if nesting works
 - Create a TodoMVC app
-- Think of a way to prerender on the server to eliminate FOUC
+- Think of a way to prerender on the server
-- Try to pass in values that aren't just strings
+- Try to pass in complex values
 - Maybe do something with the existing children instead of throwing them away

 ## Credits